Saujanya0910/Calculator-JS/README.md

 ![images/screenshot2](images/screenshot2.JPG)

 # Functionalities
-Basic math operations like addition, subtraction, multiplication, division, modulus and exponentiation.
+* Basic math operations like addition, subtraction, multiplication, division, modulus and exponentiation.
+* Inputs directly from key-press for numbers(numpad-only) and operators.

 # How to run
   * Download the entire repository after forking/cloning